nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:bulb: Tip:**<br>

-* To find guests based on their dates of stay, you should simply use the start and end dates without the hyphen ("-").
+* To find guests based on their dates of stay, you should simply use the **start or end dates**, without the hyphen ("-").
 </div>

 [Return to Table of Contents](#table-of-contents)